GreenFPGA: Evaluating FPGAs as Environmentally Sustainable Computing Solutions: Evaluation of GreenFPGA

 \subsection{CFP estimation on industry testcases}

 {\bf Industry FPGAs:} Fig.~\ref{fig:industry-fpga-cfp} highlights the CFP components of two industry FPGAs (Table~\ref{tbl:industry-testcases}) when each FPGA runs for six years with three applications and is reprogrammed thrice with a 1M volume using GreenFPGA.
-The CFP from application development is minimal even after reprogramming the FPGA three-times and it does not substantially contribute to the CFP overhead for both test cases.
-The primary contributor to the total CFP is the operational CFP, followed by manufacturing and design CFP.
-Unlike prior art~\cite{sudarshan2023ecochip} which grossly underestimated the design CFP, we utilize industry report energy value and find that design CFP to be 15\% of the embodied CFP.
-EOL CFP is a very small contributor to the total CFP.
+The CFP from application development is minimal even after reprogramming the FPGA three times, and it does not substantially contribute to the CFP overhead for both test cases.
+The primary contributor to the total CFP is the operational CFP, followed by the manufacturing and design CFP.
+Unlike prior art~\cite{sudarshan2023ecochip}, which grossly underestimated the design CFP, we utilize industry report energy value and find that design CFP to be 15\% of the embodied CFP.
+EOL CFP is a very small contributor.

-{\bf Industry ASICs:} Fig.~\ref{fig:industry-asic-cfp} shows the different components of CFP evaluated using GreenFPGA on the two industry ASIC that were described in Table~\ref{tbl:industry-testcases}.
+{\bf Industry ASICs:} Fig.~\ref{fig:industry-asic-cfp} shows the different components of CFP evaluated using GreenFPGA on the two industry ASICs that were described in Table~\ref{tbl:industry-testcases}.
 The application time spans six years with a 1M volume, and in this scenario, the ASICs are not reprogrammed, serving only the application for which they were designed and manufactured.
 For these industry ASICs, operational CFP is the predominant contributor to the total CFP, followed by manufacturing and design CFP.
-The demonstration how GreenFPGA can comprehensively model the CFP of industry testcases, highlighting each component based on input parameters of the testcase.
+The demonstration of how GreenFPGA can comprehensively model the CFP of industry testcases, highlighting each component based on input parameters of the testcase.